Computational-Plant-Science/plantit/README.md

 - `mongo`: MongoDB database (for Graylog)
 - `elasticsearch`: Elasticsearch node (for Graylog)

-## Shared steps
+## Workflows

-You'll want to do the following no matter whether you're configuring a development environment or production deployment.

-### Install workflows
 Workflows created with the [Plant IT workflow template](https://github.com/Computational-Plant-Science/cookiecutter_PlantIT) can be plugged into the web platform by placing workflow repositories in the `django/workflows` directory.

-Note that the `djangoapp` and `celery` containers must be restarted to load newly added workflows:
+Note that the `djangoapp` and `celery` containers must be restarted to reload workflows:

 ```bash
 docker-compose -f docker-compose.yml -f docker-compose.dev.yml restart djangoapp